 William Wilberforce’s Emancipation Bill

-Though his previous Slave Trade Act passed in 1807 in Parliament called for the abolition of the slave trade, slavery itself continued, although he always hoped for the emancipation of the slaves.
+Though his previous Slave Trade Act passed in 1807 in Parliament called for the abolition of the slave trade, slavery itself continued.
+However, he always hoped for the emancipation of the slaves.
 He further campaigned that the emancipation of enslaved peoples was morally and ethically necessary and that British slavery was indeed a national crime that Parliament needed to legislate.

 He has waged cruel war against human nature itself, violating its most sacred rights of life & liberty in the persons of a distant people who never offended him, captivating & carrying them into slavery in another hemisphere or to incur miserable death in their transportation thither.

-It expanded the jurisdiction of the Slave Trade Act 1807 and made the purchase or ownership of slaves illegal within the British Empire with three exceptions: the Territories in the Possession of the East India Company, Sri Lanka, and Saint Helena (an island in the Atlantic.)
+It expanded the jurisdiction of the Slave Trade Act 1807.
+It made the purchase or ownership of slaves illegal within the British Empire with three exceptions: the Territories in the Possession of the East India Company, Sri Lanka, and Saint Helena (an island in the Atlantic.)
 The British West Indies would abolish slavery in 1849.
-All told, 800,000 slaves were freed, mostly in the Caribbean.
+All told, 800,000 slaves were freed, mainly in the Caribbean.

 Wilberforce died just three days after the signing of his Act and was buried in the north transept of Westminster Abbey next to his friend William Pitt, Prime Minister.
 On the day of his being laid to rest, both Houses of Parliament took a recess out of respect.